Design constraints for games

-Scenes can share state information between users in a peer to peer manner.
-Peer to peer has the advantage of needing no servers, but it can lead to significant latency, as users could have poor internet connections or be geographically far away.
-If no users are currently near the scene and loading it, the scene will reset to a default state the next time it’s loaded.
+Scenes can share state information between players in a peer to peer manner.
+Peer to peer has the advantage of needing no servers, but it can lead to significant latency, as players could have poor internet connections or be geographically far away.
+If no players are currently near the scene and loading it, the scene will reset to a default state the next time it’s loaded.

 Note: In future releases, we will provide out-of-the-box solutions and code examples for how to implement your own server.

-Games that use peer to peer connections should take into account that there could be lag between users and shouldn’t rely on fast reactions between the actions of different users.
+Games that use peer to peer connections should take into account that there could be lag between players and shouldn’t rely on fast reactions between the actions of different players.
 We recommend games that are turn based, or that are mostly based on player versus environment interactions.